MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-129.md

 # Customer - Trial Balance (report)

-The *Customer - Trial Balance* report shows a detail balance for selected customers.
+The **Customer - Trial Balance** report shows a detail balance for selected customers.

-You can specify a date range in the date filter and for each customer the report will display the beginning balance, each transaction within the period, with its remaining amount and due date, and the ending balance.
+If you specify a date range in the date filter, for each customer the report displays:

+* The beginning balance.
+* Transactions in the period and their remaining amount and due date.
+* The ending balance.

-You can choose to run the report in your local currency or in the customer's currency.
-Customers that have not had any transactions for the period can also be excluded.
+You can run the report in your local currency or in the customer's currency.
+You can exclude customers that didn't have transactions in the period.

+> [!TIP]
-If you need a more detailed version of this type of report, use the **Customer Detail Trial Balance** (104) report.
+> If you need a more detailed version of this type of report, use the **Customer Detail Trial Balance** (104) report.

 ## Use cases